 It is the operator's responsibility to perform a pre-start inspection of the machine prior to use.
-Refer to Section 2 for pre-start inspection procedures.
+Reference Section 2 in this manual for pre-start inspection procedures.

 This manual must be read and understood in its entirety prior to performing a pre-start inspection.